TheRadioactiveBanana/Useful-Stuffs/README.md

-# This fork is not going to be update, will likely be deleted.
+# This fork is not going to be updated, will likely be deleted.
 Go to the original repo.